ABOUT HOME SITEMAP CONTACT

 2.1.

-The Association is a non-profit international organization operating in the fields of sustainable development issues, social management and sport and leisure infrastructure management.
+The Association is a non-profit international organization operating in the fields of sustainable development, social management, new technologies and innovative programs in sports, leisure and infarstructure.

 3.3.

-Development of certified educational and training programmes for specialized professions and working places needed for management and maintenance of sport and leisure infrastructure.
+Development of certified educational and training programs for specialized professions and working places needed for management and maintenance of sport and leisure infrastructure.

 3.9.